-If serious incidents or persistent poor behaviour continues which has not improved following inschool sanctions and interventions, the school can use suspension and permanent exclusion in response.
+If serious incidents or persistent poor behaviour continues which has not improved following in-school sanctions and interventions, the school can use suspension and permanent exclusion in response.
 Behaviour which may trigger this could include persistent disruptive behaviour, verbal abuse or threatening behaviour towards an adult or child, assault of an adult or child, dangerous behaviour that could harm self or others.

 Exclusions both temporary (suspension) or permanent, are seen as a last resort.
 However, if behaviour raises issues of health, safety and wellbeing to others, then the Headteacher will follow the exclusion procedures as set out by the Department of Education.
-Every child at Knypersley First School has the right to learn, free from distractions caused by the behaviour of other children.
+Parents/ Carers will be informed both verbally and in writing (see Appendix 4 Suspension Example Letter) along with the Local Authority and the Safeguarding Link Governor - S.Hine Every child at Knypersley First School has the right to learn, free from distractions caused by the behaviour of other children.